 Armed with these scans, you can reasonably decide whether the document is a fraud.
 If in doubt, you email the files (securely) to Washington for a half-hour verdict.

 In 2005, ten systems were field-tested in three major cities.
 Their surpassing performance caught the eye of several Federal law-enforcement agencies, which have since run field trials.
-Using the system’s many modules, agents can now unmask forgery not only in a document’s fibers or a bank card’s hologram, but also in a package’s bar
+Using the system’s many modules, agents can now unmask forgery not only in a document’s fibers or a bank card’s hologram, but also in a package’s bar code … or a bank card’s magnetic stripe.

 Is the stripe scanner smarter than an ATM?
 “Bank on it,” says Price.